The aorta is the largest human artery through which blood is sent from the heart to the organs and which is divided into several sections:

 However, if the deformation of the vessel continues, this is an indication for arthroplasty of aortic aneurysms.

-Thoracic EndoVascular Repair of aorta (TEVAR) is a modern minimally invasive procedure that allows to install an internal prosthesis in the aorta at the site of its excessive expansion and thereby strengthen the vessel and normalize blood flow.
+Thoracic endovascular aneurysm repair (TEVAR) is a modern minimally invasive procedure that allows to install an internal prosthesis in the aorta at the site of its excessive expansion and thereby strengthen the vessel and normalize blood flow.
 The operation is low-traumatic, does not require opening the chest cavity and is relatively easily tolerated by patients.